iarkaroy/iarkaroy.github.io.source/blog/_posts/2015-04-08-how-to-use-zaq-codeigniter-template-parser.markdown

     $this->zaq->parse( 'products/list', $data );

-There is no need to “echo” or do something with the data returned by `$this->zaq->parse()`.
+There is no need to "echo" or do something with the data returned by `$this->zaq->parse()`.
 It is automatically passed to the output class to be sent to the browser.
 However, if you do want the data returned instead of sent to the output class you can pass TRUE (boolean) as the third parameter:

     $string = $this->zaq->parse('products/list', $data, TRUE);